 We take the time here to look at umbrella company vs limited company.
-This is a valid consideration as the take home pay will differ.
-This becomes apparent to a greater extent, the more that you actually earn.
+This is a valid consideration as the take-home pay will differ substantially.
+The decision to go through an umbrella or limited company will become easier to make to a greater extent the more that you earn.

-There are several differences between providing your services through a limited company and umbrella company.
-Besides earning more through a limited company, there are also extra responsibilities that come with this.
+Several differences exist between providing your services through a limited company and an umbrella company.
+When it comes to limited vs umbrella, besides earning more through a limited company, extra responsibilities also come with this too.

 Setting up for yourself

-When you decide to start up as a limited company contractor for the first time, you will need to decide on a way that you would like to get paid.
+When you start up as a limited company contractor for the first time, you will need to decide how you would like to get paid.
 Therefore, there are two options for you to choose from, and these are:

-Both of these options are well established and they have been there for contractors for many years.
+Both options are well established and have been there for contractors for many years.
 What’s more, each one has its pros and cons.

-If you are going to be moving from an umbrella company to your own company, there are certain steps to follow.
+If you are going to be moving from an umbrella company to your own company, there are specific steps to follow.

-Furthermore, if you are going to be setting up your own business, we have summarised the differences between contracting or freelancing.
+Furthermore, if you are setting up your own business, we have set out the differences between contracting and freelancing.

 Umbrella company vs limited company -IR35 factors

-To explain here, IR35 are a set of tax rules that came into force in the year 2000.
-As a contractor, you can be inside or outside of these rules, and this depends on your circumstances.
-Therefore, it is important that you know your IR35 status before you decide whether to move to contracting through your own company.
+To explain here, IR35 are a set of tax rules that initially came into force in 2000.
+As a contractor, you can be inside or outside of these rules, depending on your circumstances.
+Therefore, you know your IR35 status before you decide whether to move to contract through your own company.

-A reform in the rules came into force in the public sector on 6 April 2017 and, more recently on 6 April 2021, the same reform came into force for the private sector.
-The reform itself was that the responsibility of determining the IR35 status moved from the contractor to the relevant body that provides the work, such as a recruitment agency or end client.
+A reform in the rules came into force in the public sector on 6 April 2017, and more recently, on 6 April 2021, the same reform came into force for the private sector.
+The reform was that the responsibility of determining the IR35 status moved from the contractor to the relevant body that provides the work, such as a recruitment agency or end client.

-If you are inside IR35, the rules will treat you as being a disguised employee.
+If you are inside IR35, the rules will treat you as a disguised employee.
 As a result, you will pay tax and National Insurance (NI) just like an employee does.
-As part of your work, your client will deduct these taxes from your contractor’s pay.
+Your client will deduct these taxes from your contractor’s pay as part of your work.

-When you are working through, and running your own company, you will have specific duties including filing deadlines to meet.
+When you are working through and running your own company, you will have specific duties, including filing deadlines to meet.
 What’s more, you will also need to pay for accountancy services.
-Therefore, if the IR35 rules will catch the only work that you can obtain, you will probably be better off working via an umbrella company instead.
+Therefore, if the IR35 rules catch the only work you can obtain, you will probably be better off working via an umbrella company.

-If it is clear that you are outside the IR35 rules, operating as a limited company director is the best option.
+When we consider umbrella vs limited company, if you are clear that you are outside the IR35 rules, operating as a limited company director is the best option.
 Of course, this also depends on your contract rate.
-If you are earning at least £200 per day, it follows that you will be better off working through your own company.
+If you earn at least £200 per day, you will be better off working through your own company.
 Above all, the higher your contract rate is and assuming that IR35 does not catch you, the more attractive it is to work through your own limited company.

 Both accountants and umbrella companies charge for their services.
 A typical accountant will charge between £70 and £120 + VAT per month.
-In comparison, umbrella companies’ charges can vary, and this depends on what service they are offering you.
+In comparison, umbrella companies’ charges can vary, depending on what service they offer you.
 If they are to process your expenses, their fees will be higher.
 However, for a basic service, the cost will be around £40 – £50 per month.

-Limited company or umbrella -the basic differences between the two options
+Limited company or umbrella -the fundamental differences between the two options

 If you are running your own company, you will be in control of your financial affairs.

-What’s more, you will have company director duties in terms of having to comply with current filing requirements with the authorities and government.
-You will also need to comply with any current laws that apply.
+Moreover, you will have company director duties in complying with current filing requirements with the authorities and government.
+You will also need to comply with any existing laws that apply.

-Furthermore, you will also need to ensure that you pay the correct business tax liabilities by each of their due dates.
+Furthermore, you will also need to ensure that you pay the correct business tax liabilities by each due date.

 To sum up, if you are working via an umbrella company, you will have fewer duties.
-On an ongoing basis, you will send in a timesheet each week or each month and the umbrella company will invoice the client.
-The umbrella company will take care of all processing and administration work and pay you each week or each month.
+On an ongoing basis, you will send in a timesheet each week or each month, and the umbrella company will invoice the client.
+The umbrella company will take care of all processing and administration work and pay you weekly or monthly.

 Limited company vs umbrella company -own company option

-- You will have full control of your company’s affairs and its finances.
+- You will have complete control of your company’s affairs and finances.

 - Having your own company looks better and more official in the eyes of certain recruiters and clients.
-These recruiters are in high tech or very specialist industries and they will only tend to give a contractor with their own company work in the field that they provide contracts in.
+These recruiters are in high-tech or very specialist industries and will only tend to give a contractor with their own company work in the field they provide contracts in.

-- Assuming that you work efficiently, your salary and dividends and expenses can be reimbursed to you quicker.
+- Assuming that you work efficiently, your salary, dividends, and expenses can be reimbursed quicker.

-- You can reduce your tax exposure.
-This will be as a result of claiming for all genuine business expenses and tax planning for you and your company.
+- You can reduce your tax exposure with the help of a specialist contractor accountant.
+This will result from claiming all genuine business expenses and tax planning for you and your company.
 You will earn a higher net take-home pay.
-This is because you are in control of how your company pays you in terms of salary and dividends
+This is because you control how your company pays you in terms of salary and dividends.

 - You will spend time dealing with company administration and paperwork.